-In Masking API responses, a backslash character (\setminus) is escaped with an additional backslash character (\setminus).
+In Masking API responses, a backslash character (χ) is escaped with an additional backslash character ($\chi\chi$).
 Special attention should be paid to this behavior in scenarios where an API response is passed to another system as an input, for example, an automation system.

-In such cases, a response might need special handling to convert the double backslash sequence (\setminus) back to a single backslash (\setminus).
+In such cases, a response might need special handling to convert the double backslash sequence ($\backslash\backslash$) back to a single backslash (\backslash).

 For example, consider the POST /ssh-key API for creating/installing an SSH Key.
-The result when the POST / ssh-key API is called with a file name that contains \, such as \key.txt , is shown below.
+The result when the POST /ssh-key API is called with a file name that contains \, such as \key.txt, is shown below.